TorusXO/Exported-from-SK/README.md

 # Library of exported Spiral Knights models
- This repo contains original files of sk with their converted versions.
+ This repo contains spiral knights model library with their converted versions.

  All of the models that were able to convert are put in their .dat s folders with .glb extensions.